Facilities

 Our Campus

 Our K-8 school is located in heart of the Metolius Basin.
 The basin is home to a vibrant community of people, a wild and scenic river, and a diversity of plants and animals–all of which have important lessons to teach.
 Our campus includes a historic schoolhouse, a new naturescape playground and our grounds border the Deschutes National Forest.
-The 1951 school building will soon be renovated; see Bond Updates for more information!
+The 1951 school building is undergoing renovation; see Bond Updates for more information!

 Long Range Facilities Plan & Facilities Assessment